- A large percentage of your energy — about 90% — is produced by your mitochondria.

 Having plenty of well-functioning mitochondria is a non-negotiable when it comes to your health.
 Several underlying issues can affect how many mitochondria you have and how well they work.

-As you age, you lose mitochondria, and they don’t work as well.
+As you age, you lose mitochondria.
+Plus, the ones that remain don’t work as well.
 You can’t entirely prevent this, but a healthy lifestyle may help.

-Besides aging, 5 other big factors that can reduce your mitochondria number and function include: (7)
+Besides aging, five other significant factors that can reduce your mitochondria number and function include: (7)

 Here’s a closer look at these mitochondrial menaces.